grain-lang/grain-lang.org/src/tooling/grain_doc.md

  */
 ```

-The `@returns` annotation indicates the value that is returned by the function that the doc block is documenting.
+The `@returns` attribute indicates the value that is returned by the function that the doc block is documenting.

 These must be provided a description of the return value.
-In the Grain stdlib, we don't use the `@returns` annotation if the function returns `Void`.
+In the Grain stdlib, we don't use the `@returns` attribute if the function returns `Void`.

 When generating docs, the type of the return value will be detected by the compiler and inserted into the "Returns" table.